 The key learnings that I’d abstract out of all my transitions so far are:

 - It ultimately boils down to senior management and executive support.
 If they are convinced that you can do an excellent job on the new role, they’ll invest in you.

-- The easiest way to convince management about anything is data – a great track record proving that you deliver strong results and can learn the skills required to succeed in the new role.
+- The easiest way to convince management about anything is data – an excellent track record proving that you deliver reliable results and can learn the skills required to succeed in the new role.

 - The best way to deliver those reliable results are to (a) understand your role expectations, (b) say no to low-value work to free up time for high-impact work, (c) aim to deliver excellent results 1-2 levels above your current level’s expectations.

 One important factor I failed to talk about, but it’s a simple one, is that you should never forget that people are just that, people.
 Ultimately, they will be more likely to help you if they think you’re fantastic, which is just as much about your personality as it is about the results you deliver.
 Simply put, be kind and genuinely care for others as you do great work.
 A competent ass is still an ass.